bbqsauce87/HyperliquidBot/README.md

 longer than `max_order_age` seconds (default: `90`) **and** the mid price has moved at least `$500` away from the order's price, it will be cancelled on the next iteration of the main loop.

+`refill_delay` controls how soon a new order of the same side is placed after a fill.
+The default is `15` seconds, meaning a new buy (or sell) quote only appears at least fifteen seconds after the previous one executed.

 ## Running tests